TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Tips/TipOfTheDay/Index.rst

    The example feels very natural.
 We are thinking of the introduction follwed by the single chapters.
 Unfortunately we get something different.
    The chapters will all be a *subpart* of *Introduction* and not at the same level.
-   It is exactly what the Sphinx documentation states and there is no way to "tweak" this.
+   It is exactly what the Sphinx documentation states and there is no easy way to "tweak" this behavior.

-#. **Solution:**
+Solution

-   The solution comes with these rules of thumb:
+   Use these rules of thumb:

    #.
 All or nothing: Pull in *all* content of a given level via `toctree`
       or none.
-If none, that would mean: Don't use `toctree` and write the chapters directly in the file.
+Nould mean: Don't use `toctree` and sublevel in a specific file.

    #.
-In other words:
+Or, in other words:
-      Do not use a headline ("section") in a document before a `.. toctree::` directive unless you really want that the pulled in documents go to a *sublevel* of that section.
+      Do not use a headline ("section") in a document before a `.. toctree::` directive unless you really want to place the pulled in documents at a *sublevel of that section*.

-   Here is how we can fix the example.
-   Move the introduction to an extra file and pull it in just like the others.
+   Here is how we can fix the example: Move the introduction to an extra file and pull it in just like the others.

-   **Fixed examples:**
+   **Fixed example:**

    .. code-block:: rst